DrLex0/quake-frogbots/waypoint/README.md

 However, those alone don't suffice. _Extra markers_ must be added to guide the bots past corners, obstacles, etc. Then markers must be divided into **zones,** and the items that can be picked up must be given **goal** numbers to indicate (weak) preference.
 Last but not least, connections must be created between markers to tell the bot what **paths** can be followed, optionally with special **mode** descriptions for some of those connections.
 Markers can also have special **types.**

 A marker will be _touched_ when the bot comes sufficiently near it, and even if the bot did not plan to reach that marker, it will re-evaluate its trajectory whenever it touches any marker (unless in exclusive mode, as explained in the advanced section).
 This is important to remember: don't just assume bots will only run between markers that have connections between them.
 More details in the advanced section.

+Markers have an _index:_ the index for `m123` is 123.
+The lowest indices are used by map entities, followed by custom added markers.
+(In previous editions of the Frogbot, indices for custom markers could change when loading existing waypoints and then saving them, even when making no changes at all.
+The v2 waypoint tool has a deterministic way of saving waypoint data and will not only preserve existing indices, it also saves waypoint code in a standard ordering to make it much easier to track changes.
+When importing waypoints from an older version, data will be reordered, but indices will stay the same.)

 ## Key bindings